 - Cross-over studies mean over the length of the trial participants receive interventions in a random sequence

 - Fixed-allocation trials assign each participant with an equal probability to one treatment group over the course of the study

 - Parallel-group designs are the most common where each participant in one randomly assigned group receives or does not receive the intervention

-When an RCT isn’t so valuable
+When a randomised controlled trial isn’t so valuable

 Randomisation may not be feasible, for example, if you’re writing about rare conditions that have small population sizes or if you’re after observational evidence taken over long periods of time (longitudinal studies).

 In 2003 The BMJ published a great article that poked fun at why a randomised controlled trial might not always be practical for exposure to an intervention at random.

 The article demonstrated that observational studies have a place by looking at the usefulness of parachutes during free fall by measuring death or major trauma.

 Imagine being a participant randomly allocated to the group that free fall without a parachute?